 ISS accounted for more than 85% of revenue in 2014 with Enterprise Software bringing in the rest.
 In terms of products, supplies, which includes printer ink, made up 60% of Lexmark sales while hardware was 20% and software 20%.

 Lexmark has facilities in the US, as well as in Australia, Brazil, Canada, China, France, Germany, Mexico, The Netherlands, the Philippines, Switzerland, and the UK.
-It sells its products in more than 170 countries, with the US accounting for about 45% of sales.
+It sells its products in more than 170 countries, with the US accounting for about 46% of sales.
 The EMEA region (Europe, the Middle East, and Africa) accounts for about 35%.
 Lexmark grouped the other 19% of sales in "other international."

 Sales and Marketing